 A chiacchierona, we quickly established, is a chatterbox, a prattler, a tattler, a loose-lipped blabbermouth.
 It’s also a fabulous word with bundles of chit-chattering cha-cha-cha sounds and a shovel full of imagery.
 And what’s more, all of the derivatives are equally as beguiling; Chiacchiera or chiacchierata (chit-chat) and the verb chiacchierare (to chatter).
 If you take your chiacchiera one step toward the more malicious, you’ll stumble across another lexical gem; pettegolezzo, or gossip.

-I’m not a big shopper.
+I’m not a big shopper, and shopping abroad can be a hassle.
 My shopping trips are executed with military precision and discipline; tunnel vision in aisles of distraction.
 And yet as I boarded the train to be whisked away from Venice Mestre to Ferrara, I found myself weighed down by an assortment of carnevale paraphernalia, the utter uselessness of which became increasingly manifest with every meter gained between Venice and this otherwise thrifty traveller.
 I now attribute the momentary lapse in providence to lo sfizio del vacanziere – the whim of the holidaymaker.

 Sfizio: the tongue sizzles and fizzles with the two opening consonants, achieving an even higher frequency vibration on the third.
 It sounds great, and I like the meaning, too.